Library Board of Trustees

 “For a community, the library is the center of activity, knowledge and growth,” he says.

 For Mahoney, serving the Library is a family affair.
 His wife Diana was appointed to the board of the Friends of the Library.
-Mahoney’s term on the board of trustees expires in 2019.
+Mahoney is Secretary of the Library Board and his term expires in 2024.

 Right down the street